-Prosperous, visionary entrepreneurs convinced of Chile’s outstanding potential for viticulture had traveled to Bordeaux in the mid 1800s in search of the best red grapes and brought many back with them.
+Prosperous, visionary entrepreneurs convinced of Chile’s outstanding potential for viticulture traveled to Bordeaux in search of the best red grapes and brought many back with them.
 Several varieties including Carménère arrived in a big mix of vines to be planted in true Bordeaux style, emulating the French Chateaux use of various grape types in a single vineyard.

-Chile, a naturally protected land geographically, is extraordinarily diverse.
+Chile, a naturally protected land Geographically, Chile is extraordinarily diverse.
 In local lore, when God created the Earth, on the final day it only remained to give life to this long, thin stretch of land, so he gathered up all the natural beauties left over from the rest of the planet and thus shaped the diversity of this singular country.

 In addition to strong geographical barriers, the exceptional and stable climate of long dry summers provides this land a natural antidote to vineyard diseases, which has never escalated out of control in Chile.

-In Chile, Carménère was mainly planted in the sunny Rapel and Maule Valleys.
+In Chile, Carménère was mainly planted in the sunny Rapel and Maule valleys.
 The vine demanded uncommon care in the vineyard.
 Yields had to be controlled and grapes insisted on time to ripen to avoid excessively green notes.